Event-Triggered Stabilization of Nonlinear Systems with Time-Varying Sensing and Actuation Delay: Introduction

-\new{The contributions of this work are threefold.
-First, we design an event-triggered controller for stabilization of single-input nonlinear systems with arbitrarily large sensing and actuation time delays.
-For this, we employ the method of predictor feedback to compensate for the delay in both channels and then co-design the control law and triggering strategy to guarantee the monotonic decay of a Lyapunov-Krasovskii functional.
+\emph{Statement of contributions:} Our contributions are threefold.
+First, we design an event-triggered controller for stabilization of nonlinear systems with arbitrarily large sensing and actuation delays.
+We employ the method of predictor feedback to compensate for the delay in both and then co-design the control law and triggering strategy to guarantee the monotonic decay of a Lyapunov-Krasovskii functional.
 Our second contribution involves the closed-loop analysis of the event-triggered law, proving that the closed-loop system is globally asymptotically stable and the inter-event times are uniformly lower bounded (and thus no Zeno behavior may exist).
 Due to the importance of linear systems in numerous applications, we briefly discuss the simplifications of the design and analysis in this case.
-Our final contribution pertains to the study of the trade-off, intrinsic to event-triggering, between convergence rate and communication cost.
-Our analysis in this part is limited to the case of linear systems where closed-form solutions are derivable for (exponential) convergence rate and minimum inter-event times.
-Finally, we present various simulations to illustrate the effectiveness of our design, both for and beyond the class of systems for which we provide rigorous guarantees.}
+Our final contribution pertains to the trade-off between convergence rate and sampling.
+Our analysis in this part is limited to linear systems, where closed-form solutions are derivable for (exponential) convergence rate and minimum inter-event times.
+We provide a quantitative account of the well-known trade-off between sampling and convergence in event-triggered designs and show how this trade-off can be biased in either direction by tuning a design parameter.
+Finally, we present simulations to illustrate the effectiveness of our design and address its numerical implementation.